Kévin Aymoz: 2024–2025 season

 Aymoz closed the season by competing for Team France at the 2025 World Team Trophy, placing seventh in the individual event with Team France finishing fourth overall.

-“I think it was my best season ever, two medals in Grand Prix, two silver,” said Aymoz.
-“I went for my third Final, national champion again, and I qualified for the free skate at Europeans.
+"I think it was my best season ever, two medals in Grand Prix, two silver," said Aymoz.
+"I went for my third Final, national champion again, and I qualified for the free skate at Europeans.
 What more can I ask...and fifth at Worlds.
 Here, we are doing a beautiful competition.
-I’m proud of my team, they motivated me for the two skates.”
+I'm proud of my team, they motivated me for the two skates."

-2025-26 season
+2025–26 season: Milano Cortina Olympics and Worlds

-Aymoz began the 2025-26 season in August at the 2025 Master's de Patinage, winning his fourth gold medal at this event.
+Aymoz began the season in August at the 2025 Master's de Patinage, winning his fourth gold medal at this event.
 The following month, he took gold at 2025 CS Nepela Memorial, for a total of five Challenger Series medals to date.

 In October, Aymoz competed at 2025 Skate Canada International.
-He placed fifth in the short program, 11th in the free skate, and 10th overall.
+He placed fifth in the short program, eleventh in the free skate, and tenth overall.

-The following month, he competed at 2025 Skate America where he captured his first Grand Prix gold medal.
-"Finally, a gold medal, especially at Skate America for me, so I feel like I'm one of the biggest medalists!" said Aymoz.
-"The two weeks since Skate Canada were really mentally challenging."
+The following month, he competed at 2025 Skate America, where he captured his first Grand Prix gold medal.
+Aymoz said that the two weeks after Skate Canada had been "really mentally challenging" and expressed joy over his medal: "Finally, a gold medal, especially at Skate America for me, so I feel like I'm one of the biggest medalists!"

+In December, he competed at the 2026 French Championships, where he won his seventh national title.
+Following the event, he was named to the 2026 Winter Olympic team.